AmyLipscomb/weather-dashboard/README.md

 <strong>My Task</strong>

 I utilized HTML, CSS, JavaScript and Bootstrap.
 Bootstrap is a free coding library that allows its users to create websites, utilizing premade bits of code written in HTML, CSS or JavaScript.
 In order to use this library, I had to first link in the website via index.html.
-The placement is crucial, because in order for my personalized style.css to be applied, the Bootstrap link had to be placed before, the linking of my style.css.
+The placement is crucial, because in order for my personalized style.css to be applied, the Bootstrap link had to be placed before the linking of my style.css.
 Below is a screenshot:

 ![Index-Link](./assets/images/index.html-screenshot.png)